 - Write a case study about one of the honorees (You can start here).

 - Share and discuss student-submitted questions.

-The 2023 Page Center Awards will be recorded and available shortly after the live event.
-We know students and faculty are busy and may not be able to join us on Feb.
-23. To increase the longevity of this special night, we encourage faculty and students to revisit the recorded awards and include the discussions with our honorees in future in-class conversations.
+The 2024 Page Center Awards will be recorded and available shortly after the live event.
+We know students and faculty are busy and may not be able to join us.
+To increase the longevity of this special night, we encourage faculty and students to revisit the recorded awards and include the discussions with our honorees in future in-class conversations.
 (You can watch last year's event here.)
 Please register and we will send the link to the 2023 awards video once it's available.